2-3 Hour Itineraries

 See the city by sky and by sea

-The nickname, Windy City, was given to Chicago due to its constant and relentless winds.
-To best experience them, a trip to the top of the Hancock Observatory is necessary.
-The city’s third highest building, the Hancock Observatory allows you to feel the force of the wind at 1000ft from its screened in viewing area.
+To best experience, a trip to the top of the Hancock Observatory is necessary.
+The city’s third tallest building, the Hancock Observatory allows you to feel the force of the wind at 1000ft from its screened in viewing area.

-Next, head south on Michigan Avenue for a 90-minute, narrated river cruise.
-As you experience the city from a new perspective, your guide will point out 50 architecturally significant sites.
+Next, head south on Michigan Avenue for a 90-minute, narrated Chicago Architecture Boat Cruise.
+Experience the city from a new perspective while your guide points out 50 architecturally significant sites.